MICCAI-CDMRI 2023 QuantConn Challenge Findings on Achieving Robust Quantitative Connectivity through Harmonized Preprocessing of Diffusion MRI

 Diffusion MRI · harmonization · tractometry · tractography · connectomics · image processing

-Bibtex @article{melba:2024:019:newlin, title = "MICCAI-CDMRI 2023 QuantConn Challenge Findings on Achieving Robust Quantitative Connectivity through Harmonized Preprocessing of Diffusion MRI", author = "Newlin, Nancy R. and Schilling, Kurt and Koudoro, Serge and Chandio, Bramsh Qamar and Kanakaraj, Praitayini and Moyer, Daniel and Kelly, Claire E. and Genc, Sila and Chen, Jian and Yang, Joseph Yuan-Mou and Wu, Ye and He, Yifei and Zhang, Jiawei and Zeng, Qingrun and Zhang, Fan and Adluru, Nagesh and Nath, Vishwesh and Pathak, Sudhir and Schneider, Walter and Gade, Anurag and Rathi, Yogesh and Hendriks, Tom and Vilanova, Anna and Chamberland, Maxime and Pieciak, Tomasz and Ciupek, Dominika and Tristán-Vega, Antonio and Aja-Fernández, Santiago and Malawski, Maciej and Ouedraogo, Gani and Machnio, Julia and Thompson, Paul M. and Jahanshad, Neda and Garyfallidis, Eleftherios and Landman, Bennett A.", journal = "Machine Learning for Biomedical Imaging", volume = "2", issue = "August 2024 issue", year = "2024", pages = "1083--2005", issn = "2766-905X", doi = "https://doi.org/10.59275/j.melba.2024-9c68", url = "https://melba-journal.org/2024:019" }
+Bibtex @article{melba:2024:019:newlin, title = "MICCAI-CDMRI 2023 QuantConn Challenge Findings on Achieving Robust Quantitative Connectivity through Harmonized Preprocessing of Diffusion MRI", author = "Newlin, Nancy R. and Schilling, Kurt and Koudoro, Serge and Chandio, Bramsh Qamar and Kanakaraj, Praitayini and Moyer, Daniel and Kelly, Claire E. and Genc, Sila and Chen, Jian and Yang, Joseph Yuan-Mou and Wu, Ye and He, Yifei and Zhang, Jiawei and Zeng, Qingrun and Zhang, Fan and Adluru, Nagesh and Nath, Vishwesh and Pathak, Sudhir and Schneider, Walter and Gade, Anurag and Rathi, Yogesh and Hendriks, Tom and Vilanova, Anna and Chamberland, Maxime and Pieciak, Tomasz and Ciupek, Dominika and Tristán-Vega, Antonio and Aja-Fernández, Santiago and Malawski, Maciej and Ouedraogo, Gani and Machnio, Julia and Ewert, Christian and Thompson, Paul M. and Jahanshad, Neda and Garyfallidis, Eleftherios and Landman, Bennett A.", journal = "Machine Learning for Biomedical Imaging", volume = "2", issue = "August 2024 issue", year = "2024", pages = "1083--1105", issn = "2766-905X", doi = "https://doi.org/10.59275/j.melba.2024-9c68", url = "https://melba-journal.org/2024:019" }

-RISTY - JOUR AU - Newlin, Nancy R. AU - Schilling, Kurt AU - Koudoro, Serge AU - Chandio, Bramsh Qamar AU - Kanakaraj, Praitayini AU - Moyer, Daniel AU - Kelly, Claire E. AU - Genc, Sila AU - Chen, Jian AU - Yang, Joseph Yuan-Mou AU - Wu, Ye AU - He, Yifei AU - Zhang, Jiawei AU - Zeng, Qingrun AU - Zhang, Fan AU - Adluru, Nagesh AU - Nath, Vishwesh AU - Pathak, Sudhir AU - Schneider, Walter AU - Gade, Anurag AU - Rathi, Yogesh AU - Hendriks, Tom AU - Vilanova, Anna AU - Chamberland, Maxime AU - Pieciak, Tomasz AU - Ciupek, Dominika AU - Tristán-Vega, Antonio AU - Aja-Fernández, Santiago AU - Malawski, Maciej AU - Ouedraogo, Gani AU - Machnio, Julia AU - Thompson, Paul M. AU - Jahanshad, Neda AU - Garyfallidis, Eleftherios AU - Landman, Bennett A. PY - 2024 TI - MICCAI-CDMRI 2023 QuantConn Challenge Findings on Achieving Robust Quantitative Connectivity through Harmonized Preprocessing of Diffusion MRI T2 - Machine Learning for Biomedical Imaging VL - 2 IS - August 2024 issue SP - 1083 EP - 2005 SN - 2766-905X DO - https://doi.org/10.59275/j.melba.2024-9c68 UR - https://melba-journal.org/2024:019 ER -
+RISTY - JOUR AU - Newlin, Nancy R. AU - Schilling, Kurt AU - Koudoro, Serge AU - Chandio, Bramsh Qamar AU - Kanakaraj, Praitayini AU - Moyer, Daniel AU - Kelly, Claire E. AU - Genc, Sila AU - Chen, Jian AU - Yang, Joseph Yuan-Mou AU - Wu, Ye AU - He, Yifei AU - Zhang, Jiawei AU - Zeng, Qingrun AU - Zhang, Fan AU - Adluru, Nagesh AU - Nath, Vishwesh AU - Pathak, Sudhir AU - Schneider, Walter AU - Gade, Anurag AU - Rathi, Yogesh AU - Hendriks, Tom AU - Vilanova, Anna AU - Chamberland, Maxime AU - Pieciak, Tomasz AU - Ciupek, Dominika AU - Tristán-Vega, Antonio AU - Aja-Fernández, Santiago AU - Malawski, Maciej AU - Ouedraogo, Gani AU - Machnio, Julia AU - Ewert, Christian AU - Thompson, Paul M. AU - Jahanshad, Neda AU - Garyfallidis, Eleftherios AU - Landman, Bennett A. PY - 2024 TI - MICCAI-CDMRI 2023 QuantConn Challenge Findings on Achieving Robust Quantitative Connectivity through Harmonized Preprocessing of Diffusion MRI T2 - Machine Learning for Biomedical Imaging VL - 2 IS - August 2024 issue SP - 1083 EP - 1105 SN - 2766-905X DO - https://doi.org/10.59275/j.melba.2024-9c68 UR - https://melba-journal.org/2024:019 ER -

 2024:019 cover